Cats are well-known for their slight (or not-so-slight) compulsion with grooming. Some cats spend hours a day grooming themselves.

 Figuring out the underlying cause of overgrooming is vital to stop it and prevent infections.

 Cats groom themselves for many different reasons.
 Cleanliness is likely the primary purpose of most grooming activities.
-However, there are plenty of other reasons that your cat may lick themselves.
+However, there are plenty of other reasons why your cat may lick themselves.

 Most of these reasons are helpful or at least, not harmful.
 For instance, cats may groom themselves to cover up their scent, even though there aren’t any predators around to pick up on their smell.